Cape Town: Other security measures

 The City of Cape Town's Strategic Surveillance Unit (SSU), uses a system of around 2,000 closed circuit television (CCTV) cameras throughout the metropolitan area, monitoring suburbs for any suspicious activity, and using CCTV footage in the prosecution of crimes.
 The CCTV network is used by, among other agencies, Metro Police, LEAP, and SAPS (including for investigations).
 Control room staff for the CCTV network are able to rapidly deploy response teams, ranging from police to emergency services, based on the events occurring.
 The cameras are therefore useful not only for crime prevention, but also general public safety.

-CCTV camera budgeting falls under the allocations of the Safety and Security Directorate, which also deploys communications equipment for various Cape Town neighborhood watch organizations.
+CCTV camera budgeting falls under the allocations of the Safety and Security Directorate, which also deploys communications equipment for various Cape Town neighbourhood watch organizations.
 The city's CCTV Cameras are also used for license plate recognition, by means of Automated Number Plate Recognition (ANPR) software.
 This is used by units including the city's Highway Patrol.
 In 2019, the City spent around R20 million on upgrading this system and purchasing new security vehicles.

 Since 2024, Cape Town has also made use of its Eye in the Sky (Eye) Information, Surveillance, and Reconnaissance initiative – an advanced, drone-based aerial technology system designed to provide real-time monitoring of activities on the ground.
 Forming part of a broader push to integrate surveillance technologies into public safety and urban governance, Eye's unmanned aerial vehicles (UAVs) have been specially designed for fighting crime, and are considerably advanced as a result.